Exo ftocheia

 This particular recording is about one of the most interesting cases of "wandering" tunes, appropriated by various ethno-cultural groups over a wide geographical arc, and appearing in a variety of versions, areas, periods and contexts.

 The oldest transcription of the tune is included in the musical score under the title “Korohoz” (see here) and no. 16, on page 11 of the book The European Jewish Wedding (Di originale yidishe khasene), published in 1902 by the New York Hebrew Publishing Company.
 The edition contains Herman Shapiro’s transcription of traditional wedding tunes from the Yiddish/Klezmer repertoire.
-In 1920 it is found in a handwritten musical score by Abe Schwartz as “Freilichs [sic] no. 317” (see here) and by Max Leibowitz, dated September 18, 1922 and titled “Got drei iber dus reidel”.
+In 1920, it was found in a handwritten musical score by Abe Schwartz as “Freilichs [sic] no. 317” (see here) and by Max Leibowitz, dated September 18, 1922 and entitled “Got drei iber dus reidel”.
 Finally, we note two manuscript musical scores by the Russian-Jew Susman Kiselgof from An-Ski ethnographic expeditions carried out from 1912 to 1914 in the territories of the Russian Empire in which permanent settlement of Jewish populations had been permitted (see here).
-The material collected by Susman Kiselgof during these expeditions is gradually being digitized as part of the project KMDMP organized by The Klezmer Institute and posted in the internet (see here).
+The material collected by Susman Kiselgof during these expeditions is gradually being digitized as part of the KMDMP project organized by The Klezmer Institute and posted on the internet (see here).

-According to the data so far, the oldest recordings of the tune date back to 1910.
+According to the data collected so far, the oldest recordings of the tune date back to 1910.
 On July 25, 1910, the Black Diamonds Zonophone Orchestra (Окестръ "Зонофонъ") recorded “Milasha from Moldavia (Subbota)” (Zonophone 12028e – X-60896) in London.
-It was released in Russia under the label of Zonophone and re-released by Muzpred NKP (see here) under the title “Милаша-Молдаванка” (Milasha, the girl from Moldova).
+It was released in Russia by Zonophone and re-released by Muzpred NKP (see here) under the title “Милаша-Молдаванка” (Milasha, the girl from Moldova).

-Around 1910-1911, probaly in Moscow, the tune was also recorded by the Syrena-Record Orchestra (Оркестр Товарищества Сирена-Рекорд) under the direction of the Polish-Jewish Abraam Sromberg (А.Штромберга) under the title “Милаша-Молдаванка” (Сирена Грандъ Рекорд 10876, see here on p.
-4).
+Around 1910-1911, probably in Moscow, the tune was also recorded by the Syrena-Record Orchestra (Оркестр Товарищества Сирена-Рекорд) under the direction of the Polish-Jewish Abraam Sromberg (А.Штромберга) entitled “Милаша-Молдаванка” (Сирена Грандъ Рекорд 10876, see here on page 4).

 We also note the recording of “Милаша-молдаванка (Суббота)” [Milashka, the girl from Moldova (Saturday)] with the Поляфон (Poliaphone) orchestra.
-On the record label (Poliaphone Concert Record 5639 – P.-R. 5639) it says “arrangement А.Б.В.
+The label of the record (Poliaphone Concert Record 5639 – P.-R. 5639) reads “arrangement А.Б.В.
 [A.B.V]”.
 The recording was made between 1910-1914 in Europe and is probably a reissue of a German company recording (see here).

 In 1923, an accordion trio consisting of Рахолло, Боровиков и Новожилов (Leopold Rakhollo, Mikhail Borovkok and Nikolay Novozhilov) recorded in Moscow “Милаша молдаванка” [Milasha, the girl from Moldavia] (Muzpred NKP 0x68 – 1174).